-Data privacy issues a hurdle Bookmark has been added
+Data privacy issues a hurdle has been saved

 Data privacy issues a hurdle

 Personal Information law must be fully implemented

 Publication: BUSINESS DAY BUSINESS LAW & TAX REVIEW - Key trading partners in Europe do not trust SA’s data protection laws enough to confidently impart information and this is a threat to ongoing business with a major trading partner at a time when the weak rand and trade deficit are already placing significant pressure on the economy.

 At the moment many South Africans must fly to European countries in order to secure opportunities for South Africa, many of which are lost, due to European organisations being uncomfortable with sharing information.
 Accordingly, despite the delay in the implementation of South African data privacy protection laws, organisations choosing to wait before becoming compliant, should think again.

 But it is not only in SA where uncertainty and the potential loss of cross-border business exists.
 The US-EU safe harbour agreement, which underpinned how US companies dealt with EU data, was recently nullified by the EU courts and it is hoped a new agreement can be thrashed out early this year to ensure US compliance levels can match those in Europe.
 In the interim, plenty of confusion and uncertainty reigns, much like it does in SA.

 If not even the US is seen as adequate to transact, you have to ask where it places SA in terms of increasing commercial activity with Europe.